snyk-partners/snyk-rhpds/README.md

 > Note: This workshop is intended to be used with the Red Hat Partner Demo System (RHPDS).
 For a non-RHPDS version, check out the [Red Hat Patterns in the Snyk Academy](https://docs.snyk.io/partner-workshops/red-hat).

-> Note: For this workshop your facilitator invited you into the *OpenShift Workshop* organization in Snyk.
+> Note: For this workshop your facilitator invited you into the *RHPDS Workshop* organization in Snyk.
 To complete the workshop on your own, you need a Snyk account with the [Business plan](snyk.io/plans) and your own cluster to deploy the Kubernetes integration into.

 ## Your demo environment
-Before we started you received credentials to an OpenShift cluster with a Project assigned to you.
+You were assigned credentials to a Project in an OpenShift cluster.
 Complete the workshop in your assigned Project.
 Your Project includes:

 - A deployment of Snyk's vulnerable [Goof](https://github.com/snyk/goof) application, and
 - A running [Snyk Controller](https://support.snyk.io/hc/en-us/articles/360006548317-Install-the-Snyk-controller-with-OpenShift-4-and-OperatorHub) deployed by the Snyk Operator.